stoplightio/spectral/docs/guides/4-custom-rulesets.md

 The `given` property is conceptually quite like a selector in CSS, in that it picks the part of the document to apply rules to.

 It has a specific syntax known as [JSON Path](https://jsonpath.com/), which if you are familiar with XPath is quite similar.
 JSON Path is not yet a standard (it [will be](https://tools.ietf.org/html/draft-normington-jsonpath-00) someday), and has a few competing implementations.
-Spectral uses [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) for the implementation, which supports all the main JSON Path functionality and a little bit more.
+Spectral uses [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) for the implementation, which supports all the main JSON Path functionality and a little bit more, but this syntax may differ slightly from other JSON Path implementations.

 Your `given` value can be a string containing any valid JSON Path Plus expression, or an array of expressions to apply a rule to multiple parts of a document.